 A 48-hour journey that brings you through history, nature and wellness to experience the blue water, colorful city center and green of the pines, an itinerary to discover Milano Marittima at every corner.

-The Garden City was built from an idea of Giuseppe Palanti in 1912, since then it developed a strong historic and cultural identity worthy to be learned.
+The Garden City was built from an idea of Giuseppe Palanti in 1912, since then it has developed a strong historic and cultural identity worth learning about.